 Well, I paid for the booking as instructed thinking that the car is booked and arranged.
 1 hour later, the company called and wanted to charge extra dollars.
 They told me it was written clearly and since it was a one way, there should be extra charges.

 I was so pissed off because the previous guy who closed the deal did not bother telling me any of these conditions prior to booking and kept chasing me for payment.
 I got angry and scolded the guy on the phone saying that they were not transparent and everything was not made clear.

-Well, in the end, they canceled my car without informing me and we had to arrange and find another car desperately.
+Well, in the end, they canceled my car without informing me and we had to arrange and find another car for our travel desperately.